 Mirabilia Designs created a series of fairies for each season and holiday.
 Their Easter Fairy ushers in the holiday and the spring season.
 The colors are very soft and perfect for the theme.Continue to 8 of 21 below.

 You Crack Me Up

 Do you have that special someone in your life that cracks you up?
 They just know how to make you smile?
 If so, show them some Easter love with this fun pattern from Nerdy Little Stitcher.
-You can find this pattern, as well as other tongue and cheek projects at their Etsystore.Continue to 10 of 23 below.
+You can find this pattern, as well as other tongue and cheek projects at their Etsy store.Continue to 9 of 21 below.

 Spring is Here!

 Easter is here!
-This adorable set of patterns from Nikki's Patterns is perfect for the spring season.
+This adorable set of patterns from Nikki's Patterns is perfect for spring cross-stitching.
 Each one showcases fun little bunnies and chicks celebrating Easter.
-You can stitch them in separate hoops or together as a sampler.Continue to 11 of 23 below.
+You can stitch them in separate hoops or together as a sampler.Continue to 10 of 21 below.

 Bright Easter Fairy

 This bright Easter Fairy is available for free on Cross Stitch Pattern.net.
 This is just one in the series of seasonal and holiday fairies.Continue to 15 of 21 below.

 This little Dutch girl screams "It's a Small World" from Disney.
 She is bright and happy, ready to celebrate Easter with you.
 Mid Century Maude's pattern can be displayed all year long.Continue to 16 of 21 below.